Faith at School

 We have daily acts of collective worship, sessions of Catholic meditation which we call Silent Listening, assemblies, hymn practices and celebrations of mass.

 Prayer is a central part of our school day.
-We pray in our classrooms four times a day.
-We also share circle time during which the children learn about that week’s Statement to Live By, which links to our R.E. curriculum.
+We pray in our classrooms at least four times a day.
 Every classroom has a dedicated prayer area which includes words from Scripture, Liturgical images, artefacts and prayers.

-The children also design and carry out their own acts of collective worship within their class twice a week.
+The children also design and carry out their own acts of collective worship within their class once a week.

 Come and See